miw-codelabs/assets/README.md

-# MIW Codelab assets to be publicly accesible
+# MIW Codelab Assets CDN

+Files to be made publicly accesible as links in